TritonXR/VRUniverse/Assets/ExecutableSwitcher/README.txt

 > Enabling the "Exit By Menu Button" option is not recommended.
 It is reliant on the SteamVR camera rig being present and unmodified, and it will conflict with any functions tied to the menu button.
 Only use this option if you do not intend to set up advanced input.
+> If you pass a datapath to LoadExe() or LoadExecutable(), having a '/' or '\' at the beginning is optional.